 The Duolingo report I mentioned above also looked at the growth of French at a regional level, noting a significant increase in the number of French learners based in Canada over the past year.

 The pace of change in the global language landscape has plenty of relevance.
 Businesses need to understand which languages to build their strategies around and why.
-They need to use localization services to tap into new markets in order to take advantage of all that globalization has to offer but before they can do so, they need to know which languages they will need.
+They need to use translation services to get an international audience or localization services to tap into new markets in order to take advantage of all that globalization has to offer but before they can do so, they need to know which languages they will need.

 And while businesses are building up new audiences, individual learners are also being impacted by the shifting linguistic landscape.
 The growth of the English language, along with other ‘major’ languages and lingua francas across the world, means that many other languages are seeing their speaker numbers dwindle dangerously low.
 Some estimates point to as many as half of the world’s 7,000 or so currently spoken languages becoming extinct by 2100.